 - If a student has previously attended a public school in the second grade or higher, the family is generally advised to home school or have their child attend a Christian school for one year and apply the following school year.

 - Families whose children attend NorthBay participate in a community that provides them with support as they prepare their children to take their places in the world as servants of Jesus Christ.
 Most families find that they can participate best in the NorthBay community if all their school-aged children are enrolled together in the school.
-An exception may be made if the school does not offer a child’s grade, or if room in his grade is not available.
+An exception may be made if room in a student’s grade is not available.
 Families desiring an exception for other reasons (e.g. a child with special needs) are encouraged to discuss their circumstances with the admissions director before applying to the school.